Classic Cliff village home offers scenic rural retreat

 “The majority of rooms are dual aspect so the house is flooded with natural light and it has a lovely feeling of space – it’s mainly painted in white and the kitchen and the spectacular sunroom both have vaulted ceilings which enhance this sense,” explains owner Stuart Hancock.

 “The walls are very thick and most of the windows are double-glazed, which makes it a really warm and cosy home.

 “The three sets of French doors from the living room, kitchen and sunroom all open onto this aspect giving it a wonderful connection with the outdoors and the large, paved terrace, which is a real suntrap, makes it a fabulous place for entertaining, especially in summer.”

-Mr Hancock explains that because the property is built on a slight gradient there are differences in levels inside, which provides plenty of character combined with the exposed brick and stone, the chunky structural ceiling beams and the roof timbers in the kitchen.
+Mr Hancock explains that because the property is built on a slight gradient there are differences in levels inside, which provides plenty of character combined with the exposed brick and stone, the

 “The kitchen is the real hub of the home, with the big Aga, and great for informal meals.
 In summer you can just wander out onto the sunny patio through the French doors – the perfect spot for eating outside.
 The formal dining room next door is large enough to have a huge table – ideal for big occasions or at Christmas with all the extended family.

 “The study is a really good size and faces south and west.
 It would be a fantastic home office, but has made a great playroom.
 If wished, it would definitely make a fourth bedroom since there is a shower room with toilet and basin (and the luxury of a sauna) on the ground floor – you could have a study area at one end of the dining room.”